-Actually, he clears this up somewhat in a graphic novel compilation of the original Clone Saga.
-The idea of killing Gwen Stacy was already being bandied about when he became the writer, he was simply the guy who executed it.
-He does admit that he thought Mary Jane was a better love interest for Peter, but more the point, felt that the death of beloved Gwen Stacy would be another defining moment for a character defined by tragedy.
+A graphic novel compilation of the original Clone Saga says the idea of killing Gwen Stacy was already bandied about when he became the writer, he was simply the guy who executed it.
+He admits that he thought Mary Jane was a better love interest for Peter, but more the point, felt that the death of beloved Gwen Stacy would be another defining moment for a character defined by tragedy.
 As he says, "tragedy and pathos are meat and potatoes to a guy like me."

 For both DC Comics and Marvel Comics, you can identify the age of many writers by checking what characters are their favorites, assuming they were last famous when the writers were between 12 and 16, and doing the math.